rate-nl/ISO/ISMS.md

 - Records are maintained for audit purposes.

 ## 5. Authentication and Password Management
-- **Password Policy:** Minimum 12 characters, 90-day expiration, and secure storage in LastPass.
+- **Password Policy:** Minimum 12 characters, and secure storage in LastPass.

 ## 6. Monitoring and Logging
 - **Logs:** Collected from all on-premises and cloud systems.
-- **Review Frequency:** The Tech Lead reviews logs annually.
 - **Retention:** Logs are retained for at least one year.

 ## 7. Alternative Secure Access Methods